The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Discussion

 If the XUV flux of the host star was overestimated, it would cause us to overpredict the magnitude of a planet's mass loss rate.
 To test this effect, we decreased the incident XUV flux by a factor of ten in the \texttt{p-winds} models for WASP-52b and WASP-80b and recomputed the mass-loss efficiencies.
 Averaging the two efficiency parameters using the same bootstrapping method from Section~\ref{sec:benchmark}, we found a mean efficiency of $0.130_{-0.048}^{+0.064}$.
 This is still smaller than our inferred efficiency for the other five planets, but the distributions overlap at the $2\sigma$ level.
 We conclude that the XUV fluxes would have to be overestimated by at least a factor of ten for the mass-loss efficiencies to come into reasonable agreement with the rest of the sample.

-For WASP-80, \citet{Fossati21} combined archival ROSAT and XMM-Newton observations with a new Gaia distance to calculate a precise X-ray flux measurement of $L_\mathrm{X} = 4.85^{+0.12}_{-0.23}\times10^{27}$~erg/s.
-Scaling this value into the UV yields $F_\mathrm{XUV} \approx 6300$~erg/cm$^2$/s, which is close to our adopted value.
-Two other papers independently measure this star's X-ray flux and find values that are approximately a factor of three smaller \citep{Monsch19} and a factor of two larger \citep{Foster21} than this value.
+For WASP-80, \citet{Fossati22} combined archival ROSAT and XMM-Newton observations with a new Gaia distance to calculate a precise X-ray flux measurement of $L_\mathrm{X} = 4.85^{+0.12}_{-0.23}\times10^{27}$~erg/s.
+They used the \citet{King18} relations to scale this value into the UV, obtaining a final $F_\mathrm{XUV} \approx 6300$~erg/cm$^2$/s.
+Two other papers independently derive this star's X-ray flux and find values that are approximately a factor of three smaller \citep{Monsch19} and a factor of two larger \citep[][who obtain a flux close to our adopted value in Table~\ref{table:massloss}]{Foster22} than that obtained by \citet{Fossati22}.
 Despite these methodological differences, factor-of-a-few variations in the XUV flux are not enough to reconcile the tight upper limit on this planet's helium absorption signal with model predictions.
 For WASP-52, which was observed by Chandra (ACIS), \citet{Monsch19} found $L_\mathrm{X} = 3.1^{+1.2}_{-1.0}\times10^{28}$~erg/s.
 Using the X-ray to EUV scaling relation for Chandra (ACIS) from \citet{King18}, we obtain an XUV irradiance of $F_\mathrm{XUV} \approx 38,000$~erg/cm$^2$/s.
-This is quite close to our assumed value.
+This is quite close to our assumed value (see Table~\ref{table:massloss}).
 We therefore conclude that, just as with WASP-80, differences in assumed XUV flux are unlikely to explain this planet's low helium absorption signal.

 While variations in the integrated XUV flux are unlikely to explain the helium observations for WASP-80b and WASP-52b, the assumed spectral shape may play a role.
 In order to create a significant population of metastable helium, there must be enough EUV photons to ionize ground-state helium in the outflow, which then recombines into the metastable state \citep{Oklopcic18, Oklopcic19}.
 As demonstrated by \citet{Poppenhaeger22}, many of the stellar EUV photons that ultimately ionize helium come from coronal iron lines.
 Iron has a relatively low first ionization potential (FIP), and in very active, low-mass stars, the abundance of species with low FIPs often appear to be diminished \citep[termed the inverse first ionization potential effect, or iFIP;][]{Brinkman01, Gudel01, Wood18}.
 WASP-52 and WASP-80 are by far the most active stars in our sample, so they may be affected by this phenomenon.
 Our assumed proxy star for these two planets, $\epsilon$ Eridani, does not exhibit the iFIP effect and has strong coronal iron lines \citep{Poppenhaeger22}; this might cause us to overestimate their metastable helium populations in our models.